-- If visitor or inmate becomes disruptive, the visit will be terminated.
+- If visitor or adult in custody becomes disruptive, the visit will be terminated.

 - The visitor has previously disrupted the visiting process or violated visiting rules and regulations with the Transition Center, Jail or any other correctional facility by words or acts.

-- There is reasonable suspicion to believe the visitor or inmate will disrupt the visiting process or violate visiting rules and regulations.
+- There is reasonable suspicion to believe the visitor or adult in custody will disrupt the visiting process or violate visiting rules and regulations.

-- There is reasonable suspicion to believe that the visitor and inmate are mutually involved in any type of criminal activity in the community.
+- There is reasonable suspicion to believe that the visitor and adult in custody are mutually involved in any type of criminal activity in the community.

-- Any behavior or conduct displayed by Transition Center inmates and/or their visitors deemed inappropriate by Transition Center staff will result in denial or termination of your visit.
+- Any behavior or conduct displayed by Transition Center adults in custody and/or their visitors deemed inappropriate by Transition Center staff will result in denial or termination of your visit.